ibm-cloud-docs/Registry/registry_at_events.md

 Get the vulnerability assessment status for the list of registry images that belong to a specific account.
 {: shortdesc}

-The following table lists the fields that are available through the `requestData` field in the events with the action `container-registry.account-vulnerability-status.list`.
+The following table lists the fields that are available through the `requestData` field in events with the action `container-registry.account-vulnerability-status.list`.

 | Custom Event Fields | Type | Description |
 |-----------------|-----------------|-----------------|